euclidjda/deep-quant/README.md

 [WRDS instructions for creating a deep-quant data file for learning and forecasting.](https://github.com/euclidjda/deep-quant/tree/master/scripts/WRDS)

-**Do not use models built with the dataset described below for actually trading or investing.
+**Do not use models built with the dataset described below for actual trading or investing.
 This is a freely available dataset assembled from freely available sources and contains errors such as look-ahead bias and survivorship bias.**